jumbledFox/jumbledfox.github.io/other/music/index.md

 Why doesn't your browser support the little audio player thing?
 </audio>

-This is a little chiptune song I made quite some time ago, I used <r>Magical 8bit Plug 2</r> for the lovely sound.
+This is a little chiptune song I made quite some time ago, I used <r>Neochip</r> for the lovely sound.

 <hr>